Skip to content

 Module code: DSVM4004

-In this module we look at perpetrators of domestic and sexual violence and the work that is being done to try and prevent these forms of violence in our societies.
-The module will critically analyse perpetration and interventions within social and culturally specific contexts and explore implications for good practice in relation to prevention; enabling students to develop a critical understanding of legislation, policy and practice.
+On this module, you'll develop a critical understanding of perpetration and prevention of domestic and sexual violence, exploring the attitudes and behaviour of perpetrators of abuse, including the tactics used within their relationships.
+The module will critically analyse perpetration and interventions within social and culturally specific contexts and explore implications for good practice in relation to prevention; enabling you to develop a critical understanding of legislation, policy and practice.

 Teaching and assessment